Fly Family ID with Microscopes

 - Level: Intermediate

-- Know what to do to take their interest further.
+- Know how to take their interest further.

-This course is heavily subsidised by the FSC BioLinks Project (funded by the Heritage Lottery Fund).
+This course is heavily subsidised by the FSC BioLinks Project (funded by the Heritage Fund).

 View your basket